evgenyb/evgenyb.github.io/_posts/2021-01-28-kubernetes-service-proxy.md

 The proxy-service `ServiceA` is deployed to the `foobar` namespace and routes traffic to the "real" `ServiceA` at the `foo` namespace.
 Because proxy-service deployed to the same namespace, `AppC` can still call it by using `http://servicea/`.

 Kubernetes documentation describes services of type [ExternalName](https://kubernetes.io/docs/concepts/services-networking/service/#externalname) as Service that maps a Service to a DNS name, not to a typical selector.
-Here is proxy-service definition for `servicea` at `foobar` namespace:
+Here is a proxy-service definition for `servicea` at `foobar` namespace:

 ```yaml
 apiVersion: v1